Daniel and Minerva DeLand House and Barn

 At first, the manufacture and packaging of saleratus was done in the kitchen of the DeLand’s home on the corner of South Main and Pleasant.
 Daniel collected ashes from local farmers.
 By 1854 the business had outgrown the house and was moved to Main Street on the northeast side of the canal.
 The DeLands moved into their home on North Main in 1856.

 In addition to running the business, Daniel, known as Judge DeLand after his appointment to the bench of the local judiciary in Rochester, was also active in the Democratic Party and the First Baptist Church of Fairport.
 After his untimely death in 1872, when he fell down an elevator shaft at the factory, his brother Henry, Minerva and son Levi took over the business.

 Daniel’s brother Henry was a highly successful salesman for the business, traveling all over the country.
 Under his leadership, the company became the largest manufacturer of saleratus and soda in the nation.
 Between 1853 and 1874 sales went from $9,000 to $500,000, and the company's “Cap Sheaf Soda” became a common household item.
 The DeLand Company put Fairport on the industrial map and greatly impacted Fairport’s development.

 Unfortunately, the 1890’s did not bring continued growth.
 A disastrous fire in 1893 leveled the factory, and although the company rebuilt, due to increased competition and rising costs, it was not able to sustain itself and closed in 1903.

 The factory was moved in 1854 to the north east side of the canal. (image is from 1881)

 Established Familiar Feature

-The barn reminds us that this property was once a farm with livestock and crops.
-Together they represent prosperity in former times and is truly are a visual feature of the neighborhood.
+The house and barn remind us that this property was once a farm with livestock and crops.
+Together, they represent prosperity in former times, and are truly visual features of the neighborhood.
 The house and barn were designated landmarks in 2011.